cyberbotics/urdf2webots/docs/tutorial.md

 ![add model](./images/kuka_proto.png)

-The fields in the header correspond to the fields (options) we see in the Scene Tree (compare image above and below)
+The fields in the header correspond to the fields (parameters) we see in the Scene Tree (compare image above and below)

 ![add model](./images/kuka_scene_tree.png)